adjust/android_sdk/README.md

 Adjust.onCreate(config);
 ```

 The listener function will be called after the SDK receives a deffered deeplink from ther server and before open it.
+Within
-Within the listener function you have access to the deeplink and the boolean that you return determines if the SDK will launch the deeplink.
+the listener function you have access to the deeplink and the boolean that you return determines if the SDK will launch the
+deeplink.
 You could, for example, not allow the SDK open the deeplink at the moment, save it, and open it yourself later.

 ### 19. Disable tracking

-You can disable the adjust SDK from tracking any activities of the current
+You can disable the adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter
-device by calling `setEnabled` with parameter `false`.
-This setting is
+`false`. **This setting is remembered between sessions**.
-remembered between sessions.

 ```java
 Adjust.setEnabled(false);
 ```

-You can check if the adjust SDK is currently enabled by calling the function
-`isEnabled`.
-It is always possible to activate the adjust SDK by invoking
+You can check if the adjust SDK is currently enabled by calling the function `isEnabled`.
+It is always possible to activate
-`setEnabled` with the enabled parameter as `true`.
+the adjust SDK by invoking `setEnabled` with the enabled parameter as `true`.

 ### 20. Offline mode

-You can put the adjust SDK in offline mode to suspend transmission to our servers,
-while retaining tracked data to be sent later.
-While in offline mode, all information is saved
+You can put the adjust SDK in offline mode to suspend transmission to our servers, while retaining tracked data to be sent
-in a file, so be careful not to trigger too many events while in offline mode.
+later.
+While in offline mode, all information is saved in a file, so be careful not to trigger too many events while in
+offline mode.

 You can activate offline mode by calling `setOfflineMode` with the parameter `true`.